zzzhangzhan/DevHackahton-YellowTeam/README.md

   * a subtitle
   * body text
   * a cover image
-  * a few other images as the in-article pcitures.
+  * a few other images as the in-article pictures

 * Each product has
   * a product name